UPPMAX/programming_formalisms/docs/data_structures/has_a_relation.md

 Ownership of its elements              |Yes, a university owns its departments                    |No, a department allows professors to group
 What happens to elements when destroyed|Destroyed: when a university closes, all departments close|Left intact: when a department closes, all professors live afterwards

+!!! note "In this course, we never use aggregation"

 ## Composition of structs

 ```mermaid